 Remove the word "require" from this rule and replace it with "assist".
-If you want to leave the "require" word in there, then you will either have to enforce this with DOC or help facilitate community groups to S410.010 easily set up trapping programmes on DOC land.
+If you want to leave the "require" word in there, then you will either have to enforce this with DOC or help facilitate community groups to easily set up trapping programmes on DOC land. \$395.010

-The specific provisions of the Plan that my submission relates to are: The whole PDP, in general.
-Confirm your position: ☐ Support ✓ Support In-part ✓ ☐ Oppose My submission is: While I know that the Council is required by the government to give effect to higher policy documents, in essence they are also supposed to represent the needs and wants of ratepayers and the community back up to government.
+The specific provisions of the Plan that my submission relates to are: The whole PDP, in general !.
+Confirm your position: ☐ Support ✓ Support In-part □ Oppose My submission is: • , , o give effect to higher policy documents, in nts of ratepayers and the community back